trekhleb/machine-learning-experiments/assets/recipes_generation.en.md

 > 'tmp/checkpoints/ckpt_1'
 > ```

-Lets re-build the model with batch size of `1` and load trained weights to it:
+Let's rebuild the model with batch size of `1` and load trained weights to it:

 ```python
 simplified_batch_size = 1